 11. Cinnamon Applesauce Heart Ornaments

 Let your kids bake up a little love for your Christmas tree in the form of these cinnamon applesauce heart ornaments.
-Not only do they look cute, they smell great too!
+Not only do they look cute, but they also smell great too!
 Head to the kitchen to make a big batch of the dough, cut them out with heart-shaped cookie cutters, and press holes into them just after baking.
-The next day loop a string through each of the holes to hang on the tree, string together to make a garland.
+The next day loop a string through each of the holes to hang on the tree, and string together to make a garland.